 Scott Pridie is coordinating the Young Eagles program for 2022.
 Coordinating Young Eagles events takes a tremendous amount of coordination and effort; please be sure to thank the coordinators and volunteers when you’re able to.

 The EAA Young Eagles program provides to interested young people, ages 8 to 17, an opportunity to go flying in a general aviation airplane.
 These flights are offered free of charge and are made possible through the generosity of EAA member volunteers.
 Since the program began in 1992, over two million Young Eagles have enjoyed a flight.
 Through Young Eagles, kids not only learn about how an airplane works, they also see their community from a new perspective.
 EAA Chapter 80 actively participates in this exciting program.
 Our volunteer pilots have flown over 6500 Young Eagles since we started in 1992.
 We are proud to share our passion for flight with today’s youth.
 Contact our Young Eagles coordinator, Scott Pridie, at firstname.lastname@example.org if you would like to participate in this program.
 Scott coordinates both pilots wanting to inspire today’s youth and kids wanting to discover the pleasure of flight.

 2023 Flight Plan

 To register, please go to yeday.org to schedule a flight.
-You will need to include each child’s full name and age in the registration email, along with a contact name and phone number.
+You will need to include each child’s full name and age, along with a contact name and phone number.
 You should receive a reply within a week.
-Your child can fly with the Young Eagles program more then once, but preference is given to first time flyers.
+Preference is given to first time flyers.
 Please limit registrations to one per child per year.